-FUEL TANK CAPACITY: Approx. 64.5 \( \ell \) (14.1 lmp. gal, 17.0 US gal)
+FUEL TANK CAPACITY: Approx. 64.5 £ (14.2 Imp. gal, 17.0 US gal)

 As a convenience, the gauge continues to show the same fuel level as when the ignition was last on.
 After refueling, the gauge will slowly change to the new fuel level when the ignition is switched on.